AndreKurait/imp_interpreter/README.md

 # imp_interpreter
 Interpreter for enhanced version of IMP (Simple Imperative language).

-I have enhansed it with few more operators like subtraction, multiplicatoin etc. Also boolean is just as valid type as integer.
+I have enhansed it with few more operators like subtraction, multiplicatoin etc. IMP has only one type which is Int, but I added Boolean and Strings.
 I have introduced print statement as well.

 Examples of valid programs are in *.imp files